bytedance/react-model/README.md

 ### useStore

 The functional component in React ^16.8.0 can use Hooks to connect the global store.
-The actions return from useStore can invoke the dom changes.
+The actions returned from useStore can invoke dom changes.

 The execution of actions returned by useStore will invoke the rerender of current component first.